SAIKIRANN226/AWS_DevOps_Notes/Ansible/Session-24.md

 Till now we have given passwords (or) usernames in the terminal (or) in the ansible.cfg file right ? but it is not secure, so we now use ansible-vault, nothing but storage of secrets like keys,passwords etc.
 - Encoding ---> A proper pattern to encode the text, in this format everybody can guess the secret.
 - Encryption ---> Generating a random text using mathematic algorithm (AES256) tough to guess, so we encrypt ansible-vault, those who know the password, they can only decrypt the code.
+Below are the examples.
 - asaiaavaa ----> sai (encoding)
 - hsdh234sk456jdksd ----> sai (encryption)

 ### How to create ansible vault in ansible-server ?
+The flow is inside the Practice folder, you need to create vault/group_vars/ create a vault inside the group_vars folder only, however it will be empty only, folders from the linux server not from the VS. And also create ansible.cfg,inventory.ini and your playbook files.
+Make sure to put "ask_vault_pass=True" in ansible.cfg
 - "ansible-vault create /path/<some_name>.yaml"
 - Create one folder for "vault" and a sample playbook (01-playbook.yaml) inside the vault in VS.
 - Create "group_vars" folder inside the vault in server.